mdonnyirwansyah/api-dispar-clone/README.md

 **Step 5**

-create a database with the name dispar_clone
+Create a database with the name dispar_clone

 **Step 6**